 You’ll fill out a Style Profile, and a stylist will pick out clothing for you.
-Then you’ll pay a $20 fee which goes toward items you decide to buy.
+Then you’ll pay a $20 styling fee which goes toward the items you decide to buy.

 Keep everything or return everything — it’s really up to you.
 The convenience may be worth it, though!

-23. Put cucumber slices or even strawberries in your water to help you drink it.
+23. Put cucumber slices or strawberries in your water to help you drink it.

 24. Eat a banana a day to keep leg cramps away.

-I asked my doctor for a few of those vomit bags they have in clinics for my nausea kit.
+Ask your doctor for a few of those vomit bags they have in clinics to add to your nausea kit.